GrapheneOS/hardened_malloc/README.md

 quarantine.
-The slab metadata entries in the array have intrusive lists threaded through them to track partial slabs (partially filled, and these are the first choice for allocation), empty slabs (limited amount of cached free memory) and free slabs (purged / memory protected).
+The slab metadata entries in the array have intrusive lists threaded through them to track partial slabs (partially filled, and these are the first choice for allocation), empty slabs (limited amount of cached free memory) and free slabs (purged/memory protected).

 Large allocations are tracked via a global hash table mapping their address to their size and random guard size.
 They're simply memory mappings and get mapped on allocation and then unmapped on free.
-Large allocations are the only dynamic memory mappings made by the allocator, since the address space for allocator state (including both small / large allocation metadata) and slab allocations is statically reserved.
+Large allocations are the only dynamic memory mappings made by the allocator, since the address space for allocator state (including both small/large allocation metadata) and slab allocations is statically reserved.

 This allocator is aimed at production usage, not aiding with finding and fixing